sanger-tol/tolid-api/README.md

 pip3 install 'connexion[swagger-ui]'
 ```

-- Create a local config.json file in the "instance" folder for API-key storage
+- Create a local config.json file in the "instance" folder for API-key storage.
+There is a version on the root folder you can copy into the "instance" folder
 ```
 {
   "api-keys": {